mathie/nanowrimo/_drafts/diff.md

 At a high level, a "diff" is a mechanism for representing the things that are different between two different pieces of information.
-In my case, it's almost always the different between two different piles of text, and most of the time the text is structured such that it's heavily line-oriented (i.e. it makes sense to express changes as being line by line).
+In my case, it's almost always the changes between two different piles of text, and most of the time the text is structured such that it's heavily line-oriented (i.e. it makes sense to express changes as being line by line).